lmullen/jsr/_source/issues/vol15/rohrer.markdown

     written by a woman who published a post-bellum memoir.
 It would have been very revealing had I been able to identify such women.

-[^20]: See Ulrich Bonnell Phillips, American Negro Slavery: A Survey of
+[^20]: See Ulrich Bonnell Phillips, *merican Negro Slavery: A Survey of
-    the Supply, Employment, and Control of Negro Labor, as Determined by the Plantation Regime (New York: D. Appleton and Company, 1918).
+    the Supply, Employment, and Control of Negro Labor, as Determined by the Plantation Regime* (New York: D. Appleton and Company, 1918).

-[^21]: Elizabeth W. Allston Pringle, Chronicles of Chicora Wood (New
+[^21]: Elizabeth W. Allston Pringle, *Chronicles of Chicora Wood* (New
     York: Charles Scribner's Sons, 1922), 77.
 Historian William Kauffman Scarborough provides further analysis and contextualization of Allston female responsibilities and duties with regards to their bondspeople.
-See William Kauffman Scarborough, The Allstons of Chicora Wood: Wealth, Honor, and Gentility in the South Carolina Lowcountry (Baton Rouge: Louisiana State University Press, 2011).
+See William Kauffman Scarborough, *The Allstons of Chicora Wood: Wealth, Honor, and Gentility in the South Carolina Lowcountry* (Baton Rouge: Louisiana State University Press, 2011).

-[^22]: Virginia Ingraham Burr, ed., The Secret Eye: The Journal of Ella
+[^22]: Virginia Ingraham Burr, ed., *The Secret Eye: The Journal of Ella
-    Gertrude Clanton Thomas, 1848–1889 (Chapel Hill: University of North Carolina Press, 1990), 276–77.
+    Gertrude Clanton Thomas, 1848–1889* (Chapel Hill: University of North Carolina Press, 1990), 276–77.

 [^23]: Such assumptions, original to me (the author), were inspired by
     those scholars who have examined the lives and psychologies of post-bellum elite white southern women.
-See Cox, Dixie's Daughter;
+See Cox, *Dixie's Daughter*;
-    Jane Turner Censer, The Reconstruction of White Southern Womanhood, 1865–1895 (Baton Rouge: Louisiana State University Press, 2003);
+    Jane Turner Censer, *The Reconstruction of White Southern Womanhood, 1865–1895* (Baton Rouge: Louisiana State University Press, 2003);
-    Gardner, Blood & Irony; and Scott, The Southern Lady.
+    Gardner, *Blood & Irony*; and Scott, *The Southern Lady*.
 Censer, in particular, explores those reasons why elite, white, southern women embraced roles as writers.
 Censer's focus, however, is upon southern white women who published fiction, not memoirs.
 Nonetheless, Censer